PX4/PX4-user_guide/en/flight_modes_fw/acro.md

 ## Technical Description

-RC mode for performing acrobatic maneuvers e.g. rolls, flips, stalls and acrobatic figures.
+Manual mode for performing acrobatic maneuvers e.g. rolls, flips, stalls and acrobatic figures.

-RPY stick inputs are translated to angular rate commands that are stabilized by autopilot.
+Roll-pitch-yaw stick inputs are translated to angular rate commands that are stabilized by autopilot.
 Throttle is passed directly to control allocation.

 ## Parameters